-One of the advantages of this method is that the conversion performance is not degraded because there are no voltage transient on the digital interface during the conversion process.
+Among the advantages of this method, the conversion performance is not degraded because there are no voltage transients on the digital interface during the conversion process.

-Another advantage is the ability to read the data at any speed up to 40 MHz, which accommodates both slow digital host interface and the fastest serial reading.
+Another advantage is to be able to read the data at any speed up to 40 MHz, which accommodates both slow digital host interface and the fastest serial reading.

-Finally, in this mode only, the AD7675 provides a "daisy chain" feature using the RDC/SDIN input pin for cascading multiple converters together.
+Finally, in this mode only, the AD7677 provides a "daisy chain" feature using the RDC/SDIN input pin for cascading multiple converters together.
 This feature is useful for reducing component count and wiring connections when it is desired as it is, for instance, in isolated multiconverters applications.

 An example of the concatenation of two devices is shown in Figure 21.
-Simultaneous sampling is possible by using a common $\overline{\text{CNVST}}$ signal.
+Simultaneous sampling is possible by using a common CNVST signal.
 It should be noted that the RDC/SDIN input is latched on the opposite edge of SCLK of the one used to shift out the data on SDOUT.
 Hence, the MSB of the "upstream" converter just follows the LSB of the "downstream" converter on the next SCLK cycle.